-Purpose: Instruction in English Language Arts (ELA) for students with severe intellectual disabilities and autism can be challenging, as these students often do not have the skills to engage with text.
+Purpose: Instruction in English language arts (ELA) for students with severe intellectual disabilities and autism can be challenging, as these students often do not have the skills to engage with text.
 In recent years, special education experts have proposed a comprehensive approach to supporting students with intellectual disabilities and autism in ELA, centered on strategies including word identification, vocabulary development, comprehension, fluency, writing, and research, and by providing opportunities to independently read and explore a wide array of self-selected texts.
-This project will develop tablet-based and app technology that provides age-appropriate content and a variety of evidence based strategies to support middle school students with severe disabilities in meeting Common Core State Standards in English Language Arts.
+This project developed tablet-based and app technology that provides age-appropriate content and a variety of evidence-based strategies to support middle school students with severe disabilities in meeting Common Core State Standards in English language arts.

-Product: The final product will be Access: Language Arts II, an app or tablet-based intervention aligned to common core standards to supplement ELA instruction for middle school students with severe intellectual disabilities and autism.
-Researcher-developed content populating the app will include simplified versions of a wide range of genres including fiction and non-fiction.
-The app will provide tools and adaptive supports derived from evidence based practices to facilitate learning, and will emphasize a variety of skills including vocabulary, communication, comprehension, critical thinking, research, and writing.
-A user guide will be developed to facilitate setup, to customize student settings, add student photos or icons for sign-in, change default highlighting or page turning, to create passwords, and collect and view student data.
+Product: The final product is Access: Language Arts II, an app or tablet-based intervention aligned to common core standards to supplement ELA instruction for middle school students with severe intellectual disabilities and autism.
+Researcher-developed content populating the app includes simplified versions of a wide range of genres including fiction and non-fiction.
+The app provides tools and adaptive supports derived from evidence-based practices to facilitate learning, and emphasizes a variety of skills including vocabulary, communication, comprehension, critical thinking, research, and writing.
+A user guide was developed to facilitate setup, to customize student settings, add student photos or icons for sign-in, change default highlighting or page turning, to create passwords, and collect and view student data.

 Related IES Projects: